lgausman1/vinylist/README.md

 ### Planned Features

+* Text description on site that appears upon
 * Responsive design
 * Once album is liked, user should not be able to add album again
 * Once album is liked, check to make sure it doesn't already exist in DB